-Konya, Carrot, Beta-Carotene, Vitamin-A, Immune System, Vision β-Carotene contains an extended polyene chain of 22 carbon atoms.
-This consists of a conjugated πsystem, having alternating single and double bonds.
+Konya, Carrot, Beta-Carotene, Vitamin-A, Immune System, Vision β-Carotene has an extended polyene chain of 22 carbon atoms.
+It is a conjugated π-system, having alternating single and double bonds.
 Its experimental maximum absorption wavelength ( $\lambda{max}$ ) is 455 nm.
-We can assume that all the bonds between C1 and C22 are conjugated bonds.
+We assume that all the bonds between C1 and C22 are conjugated bonds.
 There are 22 π-electrons in the molecule (Figure 1).